Company vs. Person: The Right Approach to Website Visitor Identification

 More data actually makes you dumber

-Your legal team will kill your deal
+Legal teams will kill your deal

-B2B buyers don’t buy alone, but you’re targeting like they do
+B2B buyers don’t buy alone—but you’re targeting like they do

 Surveillance leads to worse relationships